secretstartups/handbook/business-technology/data-team/platform/ci-jobs/index.html.md

 ![run_pipeline_button.png](run_pipeline_button.png)

 ### Variable Name not found in the CI Pipeline job
 This kind of error pops up in the pipeline like KeyError: 'GITLAB_COM_CI_DB_USER'.
 It means the variable is not defined in the variable section of CI/CD Settings.
-To resolve this, add the variable name to CI/CD setting i.e. settings --> ci_cd --> variable.
+To resolve this, add the variable name to [CI/CD setting](https://gitlab.com/gitlab-data/analytics/-/settings/ci_cd) i.e. settings --> ci_cd --> variable, also provide the variable value.
 **Notes:-** Turn off the Flags, so the variable is accessible from the CI pipeline.
-The same applies to the variable value if it is incorrect in the job.
+The same applies to the variable value; if it is incorrect in the job, we can update it in the above link.